 I was annoyed after the first year because I didn't understand how much harder it was to find a recent deck than my authentic 1983 Keishobou Tarot from Japan.
 The Keishobou Tarot only took me an Ebay search to find, and I bought it after six months of debating whether or not it was worth it.
 It's actually one of the first tarot decks ever published in Japan.
 Back to the Nusantara Tarot — not even the legendary Chialing could find it!
 The search started to stall and lag when I ran out of leads, but every now and then I would still contact somebody about it or search for it on Ebay.
 Recently I came to find one had been sold relatively cheap on Ebay while I was celebrating my birthday in Japan, so I was mortified to find that I had lost my chance to get an inexpensively priced copy without the fuss of searching.

 Finally, I found myself two original copies.
-I won't go into many details, but I can say that I found one from my seller Bunny410, and the other from a professional tarot reader native from Indonesia.
+I won't go into many details, but I can say that I found one from my seller and paid an exorbitant pretty penny for it, and the other from a professional tarot reader native from Indonesia.
 One will be used and worn with pride, the other is to be kept pristine for study and admiration.
 Who knows?
 I may come to use them both, that's how much I love this tarot deck.

 The Nusantara Tarot doesn't read to me as the RWS usually does.
 Rather, you are made to contemplate the string of cards.
 I can't say that they interact with one another, but the scenes are quite lively.
 It isn't very difficult to get pulled into the card to interact with the players contained therein.
 I can see that Devil dancing over his chained prisoners, the dogs howling at the Moon as it shines down with madness of the night, the Magician prepares for his ritual and the Hanged Man isn't going anywhere anytime soon.
 You can see that everyone is immersed in what they are doing, and they don some very interesting attires to add to our imagination.
 There is no dialogue amongst them, they are too centered in their world to really preoccupy themselves with anybody looking into what they are doing.
 This helps preserve the magic for me because it makes the characters stand out with no doubt of their purpose and their responsibilities as divine staples of archetypes.
 There is life and magic contained in this deck, and I love it.